 4. Learn to Stop: (10 Minutes)

-The easiest way to stop on a skateboard is by keeping your weight centered on the front foot, keep knees bent and drag your back foot on the ground to create friction and reduce the speed.
+The easiest way to stop on a skateboard is by keeping your weight centered on the front foot, keep knees bent and dragging your back foot on the ground to create friction and reduce the speed.

 How Long Does It Take to Learn Skateboarding Tricks?